Khadija-Omar/dsc-phase-4-project/README.md

-1.To forecast sales using time series modellling.
+1. Forecast sales using time series modellling.

-2.To do exploratory data analysis on the data
+2. Do exploratory data analysis on the data

-3.To Utilize time series analysis techniques to identify underlying patterns, trends, and seasonality in the monthly sales data.
+3. Utilize time series analysis techniques to identify underlying patterns, trends, and seasonality in the monthly sales data.

-4.To Build a time series predictive model that can forecast real estate prices.
+4. Build a time series predictive model that can forecast shampoo sales.

-5.To Evaluate the forecasting model performance by comparing its predictions against actual sales.
+5. Evaluate the forecasting model performance by comparing its predictions against actual sales.

 # Your Task: Forecasting Monthly Shampoo Sales using Time Series Modelling